jamez2128/ppassdb/README.md

 	- `[:upper:]` - Small letters only
 	- `[:digit:]` - Numbers only
 	- For more options, refer to the `tr` manual
-- `-r`	Encrypts it with a existing user ID name made with a key pair.
+- `-r` <GPG-ID>	Encrypts it with a existing user ID name made with a key pair.
 	Without this option, it will use symetric encryption instead.
 - `-m`	Encrypts a multi-line text instead of a single line.
-- `-o`	For decryption, it converts the OTP URL to OTP code.
-For encryption, it verifies and tell information about the OTP URL to encrypt so to know whether the URL is valid for code generation.

 ##### <a name="d-and-e-ppassdb"></a>Specific to both `-D` and `-E`:
 - `-d`	This option will not attempt to copy to clipboard.
 - `-c`      Clears the clipboard after a period of time.
-- `-f`      This will be the input file name. `/` are not allowed in this option and will be replaced with `_` if present.
+- `-f` <FILENAME>     This will be the input file name. `/` are not allowed in this option and will be replaced with `_` if present.
-- `-i`      An identifier to group encrypted files.
+- `-i` <ID NAME>      An identifier to group encrypted files.
 This is optional and if this option is not called, it will use the default folder.
 - `-s`      Shows the text.
 This will return a successful exit status even if the clipboard failed.
 - `-j`      Puts text to the generated html to copy it from the web browser.
 - `-k`	Forgets password after an operation was performed
+- `-o`	For decryption, it converts the OTP URL to OTP code.
+For encryption, it verifies and tell information about the OTP URL to encrypt so to know whether the URL is valid for code generation.

 #### Examples
 ##### <a name="example-1-ppassdb"></a> Lists all encrypted file: